wp-plugins/contact-form-7-signature-addon/readme.txt

 `

 == Changelog ==

+= 2.6.5 =
+* Changed the way plugin assets are loaded
+* Added a note about the plugin to require wp_footer() in the theme.
+* Removed unused action call

+= 2.6.4 =
+* Plugin scripts are now loaded in the footer in order to prevent DOM loading issues.

+= 2.6.3 =
+* Bugfix : Shortcode options "id:" and "class:" were not taken into account

 = 2.6.2 =
 * Automatically get rid of rubbish JS added through 2.5 & 2.6 versions, so plugin users won't have to do it